-Factors that can increase your risk of bad cholesterol include:
+Factors that can increase your risk of unhealthy cholesterol levels include:

 - Obesity.
 Having a body mass index (BMI) of 30 or greater puts you at risk of high cholesterol.

 - Smoking.
-Cigarette smoking damages the walls of your blood vessels, making them more prone to accumulate fatty deposits.
-Smoking might also lower your level of HDL, or "good," cholesterol.
+Cigarette smoking may lower your level of HDL, the "good," cholesterol.